-Geotab Surpasses 5 Million Global Connected Vehicle Subscriptions
+Geotab surpasses 5 million global connected vehicle subscriptions

-OAKVILLE, ON and ATLANTA, GA, Sept.
-04, 2025 (GLOBE NEWSWIRE) -- Geotab Inc. (“Geotab”), today announced it has achieved a new company milestone, surpassing 5 million connected vehicle subscriptions worldwide.
+LONDON, Sept.
+04, 2025 (GLOBE NEWSWIRE) -- Geotab Inc. (“Geotab”) today announced it has achieved a new company milestone, surpassing 5 million connected vehicle subscriptions worldwide.
 This rapid growth, with the last million subscriptions added in less than two years, reinforces Geotab’s position as a global leader in connected vehicle solutions and a key innovator in leveraging data and AI to drive meaningful business outcomes.

 How Geotab’s Data Empowers Customers to Save Money and Improve Fleet Performance